 Q: Do evaluations have to be completed at a field site in the Pacific Northwest?

-A: Companies must demonstrate performance by testing their stormwater treatment technology in the Pacific Northwest or at an Ecology approved test facility.
-The WSC website has more information on the current approved TAPE test facilities.
+A: Companies must demonstrate performance by testing their stormwater treatment technology in the Pacific Northwest or at an Ecology-approved test facility.
+The WSC website has more information on the currently approved TAPE test facilities.

 Q: Is there a national testing protocol?
 How does that affect TAPE certifications?

-A: There is an effort to create a national testing protocol, called the Stormwater Testing and Evaluation for Products and Practices (STEPP) Initiative, being led by the Water Environment Federation.
+A: There is an effort to create a national testing protocol, called the Stormwater Testing and Evaluation for Products and Practices (STEPP) Initiative, being led by the National Municipal Stormwater Alliance.
 The WSC and Ecology TAPE staff are both very active in this effort and in the STEPP Consortium Group.
 It is anticipated that any stormwater treatment technology with a GULD will be grandfathered in for approval in Washington State under the STEPP program.

 Q: Does anyone outside of Washington currently accept TAPE certifications?

 A: Some cities, counties, states, and agencies outside Washington accept TAPE certification for the selection of stormwater treatment devices within their jurisdiction.
 WSC has created a list of some of the entities outside of Washington that may accept TAPE-certified devices.